karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 		}
 	}

-(For completeness sake, we made `UserRepository` implement from an interface as well so that it too can now be injected into calling code).
+(For completeness sake, we made `UserRepository` implement an interface as well so that it too can now be injected into calling code).

 Our code now shields us from direct implementations, making it easier to change, maintain and test.
 Also, while the `FindByCredentials` method might be seen by some as slightly less explicit (which I agree with), if you really think about it, you'll find that the `UserRepository` class as a whole is now more explicit.
 You can quickly look at the `UserRepository` constructor and gain a good understanding for *how* it achieves what it does.
 Yet another benefit, which we'll talk more about in a following chapter, is that constructor injection helps keep our classes cohesive (having a narrow, defined, purpose) - as having too many dependencies often means having a class that does too much.